Millions in funding and new board members for Belgian mRNA company

-An mRNA technologies company has raised €39 million ($38.7 million) in series B2 financing.
+The mRNA technologies company eTheRNA has raised €39 million ($38.7 million) in series B2 financing.

 Belgium-based eTheRNA will use the money to expand investment in its integrated mRNA technology platform and further pursue its new initiatives for a partnership-driven business strategy.